Bachelor of Science

 What You'll Learn

-- Effectively communicate chemistry-related concepts and experimental results and conclusions through written, visual, and verbal formats to scientists and non-scientists.
+Communication: Students will communicate chemistry-related concepts, experimental results, and conclusions in written, visual, and oral formats to scientists and non-scientists.

 Plan of Study